FREQUENTLY ASKED QUESTIONS

 Wait, I have a different address for Hem's Official Site.
 I am confused.

 The band started out at rabbitsongs.com when it released its first album Rabbit Songs.
-A few months before the release of their second album Eveningland, they debuted a site at eveningland.com.
-At the end of August 2005 they added the more generically descriptive hemband.com to the collection.
+At the end of August 2005 Hem added the more generically descriptive hemband.com to the collection.
 In early January 2006 hemmusic.com continued Hem's attempts to take over the web.
 The sites all mirror or redirect to each other, and I don't think it matters which one you visit.
+For a time, eveningland.com mirrored Hem's site too, but it doesn't anymore (nothing is there now but a blank page - I don't recommend even trying to visit it now).

 Your mom isn't the only one who's confused by the band's name.
 What does the name Hem mean?